chrisgks/nlp-project/Readme.md

 As we can see, parts of NER classification errors remain in this representation as well.
 We would like 'LONDON, ENG' to be part of cluster 6; and, we would also like 'M&S LIMITED' to be part of cluster 1.
-Thinking of next steps, after parsing the input one by one, having obtained the cluster as we have at this point, applying an algorithm like KNN could potentially classify the instances we described above, to the most similar neighbours.
+Thinking of next steps, after parsing the input one by one, having obtained the clusters as we have at this point, applying an algorithm like KNN could potentially classify the instances we described above, to the most similar neighbours.
 (hopefully the correct ones)